Corruption and Politics in Latin America: National and Regional Dynamics

 The authors' systematic comparative analysis of six countries—Argentina, Bolivia, Brazil, Cuba, Mexico, and Venezuela—focuses on patterns and underlying causes of corruption, the impact of political and economic changes, the effect of corruption on politics and society, and the nature and effectiveness of recent reforms.
 There is also a chapter devoted to regional and international efforts to attack corruption.
 With a common analytical approach reflected throughout, the book is both an accessible introduction and a source of new and provocative information and analysis.

-Stephen D. Morris is professor of political science and international relations at Middle Tennessee State University and adjoint professor in the Center for Latin American Studies at Vanderbilt University.
+Stephen D. Morris is professor emeritus of political science and international relations at Middle Tennessee State University and an adjunct faculty member at Portland State University.
 Charles H. Blake is professor of political science at James Madison University.
 His publications include Politics in Latin America: The Quest for Development, Liberty, and Governance.
 Professors Blake and Morris are also coeditors of Corruption and Democracy in Latin America.